 Solved!
-What to Do When the Dishwasher Stops Draining
+What to Do When Your Dishwasher Is Not Draining

-Q: I opened the dishwasher door to find the bottom of the unit filled with dingy water!
-My first thought was that the cycle didn’t complete so I ran the dishwasher again—but that didn’t do the trick.
+Q: I just opened the dishwasher door to find the bottom of the unit filled with dingy water.
+My first thought was that the cycle didn’t finish so I ran the dishwasher again, but that didn’t help.
 Why is my dishwasher not draining?
-Any ideas for a do-it-yourself fix, or must I call a plumber?
+Is this a do-it-yourself fix, or do I have to call a plumber?

 A: You did the right thing running your unit a second time.
-If a dishwasher gets inadvertently shut off during a cycle, there’ll be standing water in the bottom when you open it.
+If it gets inadvertently shut off during a cycle, there’ll be standing water in the dishwasher bottom when you open it.
 When that smart move doesn’t solve the issue, the problem lies elsewhere.
 Dishwasher service calls are common in the plumbing industry, but fortunately, the fix to a dishwasher not draining is often something simple you can do yourself.
-So before you call a pro, troubleshoot your dishwasher using the following steps.
+Before you call a pro, troubleshoot your dishwasher by following these steps.

 Run your garbage disposal.

 The drain hose from your dishwasher empties into the garbage disposal drain.
-If the disposal unit contains unground food, or if food sludge settles in the drainpipe below the disposal, it can prevent the dishwasher from draining properly.
-Sometimes, just running the disposal is all it takes to get the dishwasher draining again.
+If the disposal unit contains unground food, or food sludge has settled in the drainpipe below the disposal, it can prevent even the best dishwasher from draining properly.
+Sometimes, running the disposal is all it takes to get the dishwasher draining again.

-In fact, get in the habit of leaving the water on and letting your garbage disposal run an additional 15 seconds after the food is gone.
+In fact, it’s a good idea to get in the habit of leaving the water on and letting your garbage disposal run an additional 15 seconds after the food is gone.
 This clears all remaining food that might otherwise remain in the P-trap drain beneath the disposal.

-If running the disposal doesn’t help (or if you don’t have one), it’s time to drain the water to allow a closer look at possible culprits.
-Place absorbent towels around the base of the dishwasher and then remove the bottom dish tray by simply sliding it out.
-With the tray out of the way, use a plastic cup to scoop the dirty water into a bucket for disposal.
+If running the garbage disposal doesn’t help (or you don’t have one), it’s time to drain the water in your dishwasher so that you can take a closer look at what could be causing the problem.
+Place absorbent towels around the base of the dishwasher and then remove the bottom dish basket by simply sliding it out.
+With the basket out of the way, use a plastic cup to scoop the dirty, foul-smelling water into a bucket for disposal.
 When the water level is too low to scoop, use towels to sop up the last bit in the bottom of the machine.

 Clear up detergent mishaps.